No items found.

 Simple cotton bodysuits are the foundation of a newborn wardrobe.
 They’re inexpensive, easy to launder, and (relatively) easy to get on and off tiny baby bodies.

-Bodysuits also come in short or long sleeve varieties, so you’ll also want to consider the temperature and season, says Salwa.
+Bodysuits also come in short or long sleeve varieties, so you’ll also want to consider the temperature and season, says Hollingsworth.
 “Parents should ask themselves, ‘At what time of the year is my baby going to be born and how warm or cool do I keep my house?’
 The ideal temperature for newborn sleep is between 68 degrees and 72 degrees.
 For newborns in colder temperatures, opt for long sleeve bodysuits and layer from there.
 For newborns in warmer temperatures, opt-for short sleeve bodysuits and layer from there.”

 You might experience stains early on with spit up and other bodily fluids, so this Gerber 6-pack organic long-sleeved onesie bodysuit is a staple in our recommendations for expecting parents.